-Most learner drivers experience nerves on the day of their driving test.
+Most learner drivers experience nerves on the day of their driving test so here is our advice on how driving instructors can help their pupils calm nerves to keep them at a manageable level.
 Experiencing nerves before a test or assessment is a conditioned automatic response based on our past experiences of similar situations.
 This is why we all experience different levels of nerves because we have all had different past experiences.

 It is important to bear in mind that a manageable level of nervousness is actually beneficial.
 An optimal level of nerves (again different for everyone) helps a learner to be focused on the task of driving and improves their concentration so that they can respond appropriately to each situation as they are driving.
 If nerves increase past the optimal level however, they can have a detrimental effect on a learner's performance and possibly result in uncharacteristic mistakes and a test fail.